 The PCEP is a core capacity project.
 The core capacity completion objective will be satisfied when the JPB operates a total of fourteen (14) seven-car trainsets in electrified service.
-The critical path now runs through completion of the OCS as a result of lower than required productivity as noted last month.
-BBII has mobilized additional personnel, is adding work crews, and is bringing equipment from the UK to mitigate this problem.
+The critical path now runs through the completion of the OCS as a result of lower than required productivity.
+BBII has mobilized additional personnel, added work crews, and brought equipment from the UK to mitigate this problem.
+The proposed plan discussed above that includes 31 targeted weekend rail service shutdowns is part of BBII's strategy to recover the lost productivity and complete the contract by the end of 2023.
+The proposed plan also reduces the total requirement for RWP.

-The current near critical path is Milestone #1 (Segments 3 and 4) and the remaining Signal and Crossing cutovers for Segment 2, Segment 3, and Segment 1, followed by testing and Start-up and then Final Acceptance.
+The current near critical path is Milestone #1 (Segments 3 and 4) and the remaining Signal and Crossing cutovers for Segment 3 and Segment 1, followed by testing and Start-up and then Final Acceptance (current forecast October 29, 2024).